rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_dbmerge.md

 where updated, existing,  inserted or deleted.
 The operation and change-date is stored in the corresponding `ChangeDate`/ `ChangeAction` properties.

-In our example, the property `dest.DeltaTable` now contains information about the what delta operations where made on the destiantion table.
+In our example, the property `dest.DeltaTable` now contains information about the what delta operations where made on the destination table.
 In this example, it would contain the information, that 1 row was inserted (Key: 1) , 1 was updated (Key: 2), one column wasn't changed (Key:3) and one column was deleted (Key: 4).